Feast of Fools: In popular culture

-Victor Hugo offers an account of a Feast of Fools in his 1831 novel The Hunchback of Notre-Dame, celebrated on January 6, 1482 (Twelfth Night) when Quasimodo serves as the Pope of Fools.
+Victor Hugo offers an account of a Feast of Fools in his 1831 novel The Hunchback of Notre-Dame, celebrated on 6 January 1482 (Twelfth Night) when Quasimodo serves as the Pope of Fools.
 The 1939 film adaptation of the novel opens with the Feast of Fools, where Quasimodo is crowned King of Fools.
 In Disney's 1996 animated film of the novel, the Feast is shown during the song "Topsy Turvy".

 The Feast of Fools and the Church of Rome's efforts to ban it play important roles in Alan Gordon's series of historical novels about the (fictional) Fools' Guild at the turn of the 12th to the 13th centuries.
 (Not to be confused with the modern Fools Guild.)

 Historiography

-Possibly as a result of it dying out in the 1700's and possibly as a result of it never spreading as much as other celebrations, there is a lack of research works based specifically upon the Feast of Fools.
-The first major work was done by Jean Bénigne Lucotte du Tilliot in 1741, titled "Memoires pour servir à l’histoire de la fête des foux: Qui se faisoit autrefois dans plusieurs eglises."
+Possibly as a result of it dying out in the 1700s and possibly as a result of it never spreading as much as other celebrations, there is a lack of research works based specifically upon the Feast of Fools.
+The first major work was done by Jean Bénigne Lucotte du Tilliot in 1741, titled Memoires pour servir à l’histoire de la fête des foux: Qui se faisoit autrefois dans plusieurs eglises.
 The first half of the work was effectively a collection of primary sources related to the feast while the second part of the work focused on Infanterie Dijonnaise, a confraternity that he was trying to prove had its beginnings in the feast.
-The second major work wouldn't come until 1903, written by E.K Chambers and titled "The Mediaeval Stage."
-Chambers focused heavily on the feasts potential pagan origins, almost writing off its litigurical origins completely.
-The last major work was "Sacred Folly: A New History of the Feast of Fools" done by Max Harris in 2011 and is now considered to be the default resource for information on the feast.
-Harris's work argues against nearly everything Chambers stated, instead claiming that the feast has pagan, Christian, and secular roots, its secular roots still being tied back to religious plays.
+The second major work wouldn't come until 1903, written by E. K. Chambers and titled The Mediaeval Stage.
+Chambers focused heavily on the feast's potential pagan origins, almost writing off its liturgical origins.
+The last major work was Max Harris's Sacred Folly: A New History of the Feast of Fools, published in 2011 and now considered a standard source.
+Harris's work argues against nearly everything Chambers stated, arguing instead that the feast has pagan, Christian, and secular roots.